RasoulZahmatkesh/Financial-Risk-Management/README.md

-# AI Risk Management Framework
+# Financial Risk Management Framework

 A lightweight, modular, and extensible Python framework for **algorithmic trading risk management**.

-The project provides a complete risk management pipeline that evaluates trading risk, validates portfolio conditions, calculates position sizing, monitors leverage and drawdown, and generates structured reports.
+The project provides a complete Financial Risk Management pipeline that evaluates trading risk, validates portfolio conditions, calculates position sizing, monitors leverage and drawdown, and generates structured reports.

 The framework is designed to work as a **standalone Python application** or as a reusable package inside trading bots, backtesting engines, portfolio management systems, and machine learning projects.